COOLING TOWER REFURBISHMENTS • FIBERGLASS & STEEL TANKS • WATER FOUNTAIN RESTORATIONS

 Storage tanks, as well as fuel and oil level switches, and pipeline systems will corrode, leak, or fail if your protective coatings are not applied properly or aren’t maintained and are wearing away.

 Maintaining the integrity of your storage tanks and pipeline systems is critical to safety and the efficiency of your operation.
 Especially, if your storage tanks hold materials or liquids such as jet fuel.
 A jet fuel leak can be catastrophic.
 Not only is the fuel rendered useless but it is detrimental to the environment.
 Your storage tanks are valuable and All Kote Lining, Inc is here to you protect your investment.

 Storage Tank Protection – Internal & External Coating Applications

 To protect your water storage tanks, cooling towers, and more from avoid catastrophic incidents such as the one above, you need to have your storage tanks coated with a protective epoxy coating such as the Belzona 1321 coating.
-This coating will shield the metal and concrete surfaces in your cooling tower.
+This coating will shield the metal and concrete surfaces inside and outside of your cooling tower.
 Take care of your equipment and it will take care of you.
 Let our company help you make your cooling towers last as long as possible.

 External Storage Tank Protection and Repair

 Belzona’s coatings and epoxy repair composites are designed to protect process storage tanks and vessels and can be applied in hot equipment or in-situation applications.
 Belzona materials provide effective bond strength.